rebeccaui/rebeccaui/README.md

 My name is Rebecca.
 I have a passion for coding and learning!

 - 💻 I’m currently working on an e-commerce site for curriculum sales
-- 🌱 I’m currently learning C# and .NET
+- 🌱 I’m currently learning Networking and Hardware skills
 - 💡 Send me a message if you want to collaborate!

 ---